-The day will start late morning with a brief survey, and then free entry to the Imagining the Divine exhibition, where we will be on hand to answer any questions.
-Lunch will be provided in the Ioannou Centre, where attendees can also visit Those Who Follow with the curators of the exhibition.
+These events are free to attend.
+We will start in the Ioannou centre on St. Giles, Oxford, with a brief survey, and then free entry to Imagining the Divine, where the curators will be on hand to answer any questions.
+Lunch will be provided in the Ioannou Centre, where attendees will also see Those Who Follow with the curators.
 In the afternoon we’ll talk about some of the themes of both exhibitions, from the ancient foundations of religious art, to modern perceptions of religious diversity in Oxford, in an open and informal environment.

-As well as being a great way to see the exhibitions, these days will give people a chance to be involved with research currently being undertaken at the University of Oxford on art and religion.
+As well as being a great way to see the exhibitions, these days are a chance to be involved with research currently being undertaken at the University of Oxford on art and religion.
 The days are designed as an inspiring and entertaining experience for everyone.
 We’re keen to hear your thoughts on the exhibitions, on what religious art and buildings mean to you, and how you think about those of different religions and cultures.

 See below for further details on how to participate, the structure of the day, accessibility, and the research, and the Information Sheet for participants.

 How to participate: